A Chinese-Filipino finally puts the dilemma to rest

 Well, Tsinoys do not understand and speak “Kung Hei Fat Choi.”
 It’s like saying “Maayong buntag” (Good morning) to a Tagalog who doesn’t understand and speak Bisaya.

-So, let's start banishing "Kung Hei Fat Choi" from our vocabulary and start to practice saying the greeting in Hokkien, "Kiong Hee Huat Tsai," which is widely understood by Tsinoys here.
+So, let's start banishing "Kung Hei Fat Choi" from our vocabulary and start to pratice saying the greeting in Hokkien, "Kiong Hee Huat Tsai," which is widely understood by Tsinoys here.

 Spread the word, “Kiong Hee Huat Tsai!”